Marc Anthony Debuts Surprise Romance at Billboard Latin Music Awards - E! Online

 She continued, "But obviously I was doing all these things in like my personal relationships that didn't seem like I was loving myself, but I didn't even understand the concept of it.
 It took time and it's a journey and it's still a journey for me."

-Marc and model Shannon De Lima finalized their divorce in February 2017.
-He and Jennifer Lopez, who finalized their divorce in 2014, share twins 13-year-old Emme and Max Muñiz.
+Marc and model Shannon De Lima, who tied the knot in November 2014, finalized their divorce in February 2017.
+He and Jennifer Lopez divorced in 2014 after 10 years of marriage, and they share 13-year-old twins Emme and Max Muñiz.

 See more of the 2021 Billboard Latin Music Awards red carpet looks by clicking here.